Page updated :

 If you receive bodywork of any kind (i.e. close prolonged contact - usually table time is between 20 and 50 minutes) means that normal physical distancing rules do not apply.
 If the Coronavirus is in/on my body, you are fairly likely to have it passed onto (at least) your clothes, and if the Coronavirus is in/on your body then the same applies to me.
 If you are comfortable with that fact - i.e. the need for physical help is greater than your feeling of being at risk from Coronavirus infection - then you should probably come and have some treatment.
 In addition, the clinics I work from are not hospitals, and have not been designed to minimise infection transmission.
 They have carpets, wood and plastic surfaces, and although some cleansing of touched surfaces will help, anyone entering who is infected will still have a viral load on their clothes, their hair, their sweat - that will transfer to other surfaces that cannot be cleaned.
 In fact the most useful measure than can be taken in a non-sterile building is to keep the windows open.
 Similarly, being outdoors is far safer than staying indoors.

-The standard precautions I will be adopting in the clinic will therefore (subject to mandatory guidelines from my professional body, and any current Government rulings) acknowledge these compromises, but also attempt to steer some path through them that maximises safety for us both, including helping to maintain the health of both our immune systems.
+The standard precautions I will be adopting in the clinic will therefore (subject to mandatory guidelines from my professional body, and any current Government rulings) acknowledge these compromises, but also attempt to steer some path through them that maximises safety for us both, including helping to maintain the health of both our immune systems, and allows for effective use of treatment time.

 For insurance purposes you will now have to fill in a disclaimer form.
 I also ask new patients to fill in a GDPR declaration.
 Ideally these can be printed off in advance, signed and brought to the clinic, and both forms can be accessed here as PDF documents here :